Travel Tanzania responsibly

 About Roadtrip Africa

-We think that a sustainable contribution to a developing country such as Tanzania is conducting business in a fair way; creating durable jobs and being good to your employees.
+We believe that a sustainable contribution to a developing country such as Tanzania is conducting business in a fair way; creating durable jobs and being good to your employees.
 This is what we are doing at Roadtrip Africa.
 As the company grows, our employees are enjoying this growth through earnings, welfare and capacity building.
-We are not going to brag about training and fun team outings that we do.
-We find these activities normal in The Netherlands and therefore also normal in the countries where we operate.
+We are not going to brag about training and fun team outings that we do - these activities are considered normal in The Netherlands and therefore should also be considered normal in the countries where we operate.
 We are a team of happy people and we hope to be an example for the tourism sector in East Africa.